CumulusNetworks/docs/content/nvue-reference/Show-Commands/DHCP-Server.md

 Shows configuration for static hosts served by the DHCP server.

 {{%notice note%}}
-In Cumulus Linux 5.15 and later, this command is `nv show vrf <vrf-id> dhcp-server-v4 static`.
+In Cumulus Linux 5.15 and later, this command is `nv show vrf <vrf-id> dhcp-server-v4 static-host`.
 {{%/notice%}}

 ### Command Syntax